 Earn passive income

 Sell an e-book or an online course, offer affiliate products, put up ad space — you decide.
 There are lots of ways to monetize a blog.

 Passive income can be a life-saver especially when you don’t have much freelance writing work.
 Besides, maintaining a blog can be expensive.
 It’s only fair that you try to offset the cost with a significant amount of income from the blog itself.

 If you do really well, a passive income can even surpass your freelance writing income.
 Now, wouldn’t that be great?

 Explore other non-writing opportunities

-A blog will let the world know what you’re into.
+A blog will let the world know about what you’re into.
 This means there might be other businesses and groups out there who may want to hire you for something other than writing.
 Maybe they want a consultant, a guest speaker, or a business partner.

 Learn content marketing

 When you publish a blog post, you don’t just stop there and hope people will read it.
 No one will read your stuff if they don’t know it exists.
 You have to let people know about your blog.
 This is where marketing comes in.

 A few ways you can promote your blog would be: